-In compliance with Vermont state law the College provides a comprehensive workers' compensation insurance program at no cost to employees.
-WC provides medical and/or partial income replacement when an injury or illness sustained in the course of employment that requires medical, surgical, or hospital treatment that is accepted as a workers' compensation claim.
+In compliance with state laws, the College provides comprehensive workers' compensation (WC) insurance coverage at no cost to employees.
+WC provides medical and/or partial income replacement when an injury or illness is sustained in the course of employment.
+See Workers Compensation on the HR website for details.

 Return to Work Transitional Duty Program

 Middlebury College supports a Return to Work Transitional Duty Program (RTWTDP) to assist employees after the onset of both work-related and non-work-related injuries or illnesses.
 The RTWTDP is designed to provide a temporary work assignment allowing the employee to transition back into the position held prior to the onset of the injury or illness.
 The transitional position will be carefully designed to be appropriate for the skills, knowledge, and capabilities of the recovering employee so that the work can be accomplished safely.
 The RTWTDP is limited to employees with temporary illnesses or injuries.
 Transitional duty positions, when available, are always temporary and are assigned for a period of time usually not to exceed 12 weeks.
 In addition, employees participating in the program must have appropriate documentation from a medical care professional that evaluates their capability to work.
 It is the College’s responsibility to identify transitional work for the employee.
 Middlebury College has the sole discretion to determine whether or not there are transitional duty positions available considering the workload needs of the company.

 Controlled Substance/Alcohol Testing for Employees with a Work-required CDL